-- 1. By 12 months after entry into force of this Regulation each TSO shall develop a FRR prequalification process and shall clarify and make publicly available its details. - 2.
-A potential FRR provider shall demonstrate to the reserve connecting TSO or the TSO designated by the reserve connecting TSO in the FRR exchange agreement that it complies with the FRR minimum technical requirements in Article 158(1), the FRR availability requirements in Article 158(2), the ramping rate requirements in Article 158(1) and the connection requirements in Article 158(3) by completing successfully the prequalification process of potential FRR providing units or FRR providing groups, described in paragraphs 3 to 6 of this Article. - 3.
+- 1. By [6 months after entry into force of this Regulation] each TSO shall develop a FRR prequalification process and shall clarify and make publicly available its details. - 2.
+A potential FRR provider shall demonstrate to the reserve connecting TSO or the TSO designated by the reserve connecting TSO in the FRR exchange agreement that it complies with the FRR minimum technical requirements in Article 158(1), the FRR availability requirements in Article 158(2),the ramp rate requirements in Article 158(1) and the connection requirements in Article 158(3) by completing successfully the prequalification process of potential FRR providing units or FRR providing groups, described in paragraphs 3 to 6 of this Article. - 3.
 A potential FRR provider shall submit a formal application to the relevant reserve connecting TSO or the designated TSO together with the required information of potential FRR providing units or FRR providing groups.
-Within 8 weeks from receipt of the application, the reserve connecting TSO or the designated TSO shall confirm whether the application is complete.
+Within 8 weeks of receipt of the application, the reserve connecting TSO or the designated TSO shall confirm whether the application is complete.
 Where the reserve connecting TSO or the designated TSO considers that the request is incomplete they shall request additional information and the potential FRR provider shall submit that additional information within 4 weeks from the receipt of the request.
-Where the potential FRR provider does not supply the requested information within that deadline, the application shall be deemed to be withdrawn.
+Where the potential FRR provider does not supply the requested information within that time limit, the application shall be deemed to be withdrawn.

 - 4. Not later than 3 months after the reserve connecting TSO or the designated TSO confirms that the application is complete, the reserve connecting TSO or the designated TSO shall evaluate the information provided and decide whether the potential FRR providing units or FRR providing groups meet the criteria for a FRR prequalification.
 The reserve connecting TSO or the designated TSO shall notify their decision to the potential FRR provider. - 5.
-The qualification of FRR units or FRR providing groups by the reserve connecting TSO or the designated TSO shall be valid for the entire LFC Block. - 6.
-The qualification of FRR providing units or FRR providing groups shall be reassessed: - (a) at least once every five years; and - (b) where the technical or availability requirements or the equipment have changed. - 7.
+The qualification of FRR providing units or FRR providing groups shall be reassessed: - (a) at least once every five years; and - (b) where the technical or availability requirements or the equipment have changed. - 6.
 To ensure operational security, the reserve connecting TSO shall have the right to reject the provision of FRR by FRR providing groups on the basis of technical arguments such as the geographical distribution of the power generating modules or demand units establishing a FRR providing group.